prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

     }

-.. http:post:: /refresh/reveal
+.. http:post:: /refreshes/$RCH

-  Reveal previously commited values to the exchange, except for the values corresponding to the ``noreveal_index`` returned by the /exchange/melt step.
+  Reveal previously commited values to the exchange, except for the values corresponding to the ``noreveal_index`` returned by the /coins/-melt step.

+  The $RCH is the hash over the refresh commitment from the /coins/-melt step (note that the value is calculated independently by both sides and has never appeared *explicitly* in the protocol before).

+  The base URL for "/refreshes/"-requests may differ from the main base URL of the exchange.
+Clients SHOULD respect the "refresh_base_url" returned for the coin during melt operations.
+The exchange MUST return a 301 or 302 redirection to the correct base URL if the client failed to respect the "refresh_base_url" or if the allocation has changed.

   Errors such as failing to do proper arithmetic when it comes to calculating the total of the coin values and fees are simply reported as bad requests.